• About

 There are some ready-made products already available from some private people.
 Take Lagos, for instance, where there are a lot of people operating private resorts and beaches.
 Lagos doesn’t have infrastructural or security problems, so why don’t we sell Lagos tourism?
 Let’s look for the ready tourism products and at least run with those.
 We have so many and don’t have to wait for all.
 If we have just ten, let’s run with the ten.
 Some African countries don’t even have up to ten, and they are making so much noise.

 Badagry is an excellent destination.
 What are we waiting for?
 Let’s sell!
-We are already selling it in our little way.
+We are already selling it in our own little way.
 Last year, NANTA was there selling Badagry and other private beaches in Lagos, like La Campagne Tropicana.
-We sold our festivals, from the Kano Durbar Festival to the Calabar Festival in December, which are ready products.
+We sold our festivals, from the Kano Durbar Festival to the Calabar Festival, in December, which are ready-made products.
 There are some products that the government doesn’t pay for, like WTM, and we are the ones to bear the burden.
 It doesn’t come cheap, and our members pay through contributions; this shows how serious we are in NANTA to sell destinations in Nigeria.

 What is your relationship as president of NANTA and NANTA as an association with the government?
 How does that affect tourism development and promotion in Nigeria?

 In NANTA, we are travellers and tourists, so we have two fathers, and now that we have three ministries: aviation, culture and tourism, we have one father and two mothers.
 Of course, we cover all the areas and have relations with all three ministries.
 For us, it is to continue to build that great relationship with the government.
 We should continue to let the government know that we are here.
-We are here to inform you how it is being done.
+We are here to inform you of how it is being done.
 We will continue to push and establish relationships to strengthen private and government relations to enhance better policies.
 If we have good policies for travel and tourism generally, it would be easy for members to sell.

 Sometimes, the difficulty of policies discourages selling.
 NANTA’s responsibility is to make sure our members have the opportunity to sell to the destination, Nigeria.
 How do we do that?
 We continue to build relationships with the government to make them see the effects of one or two policies discouraging our members from selling.
-Can you help change or adjust this or that policy as a need to sell destination Nigeria?
-That’s the relationship with the government, to ensure we have a good level playing field for everybody and the right policies for members to sell.
+Can you help change or adjust this or that policy as needed to sell the destination Nigeria?
+That’s the relationship with the government, to ensure we have a level playing field for everybody and the right policies for members to sell.

 A separate ministry for tourism has just been created.
 What do you think about that?
 And what are your expectations for the first and newly appointed minister for tourism?
 Do you think she will deliver to your satisfaction?

 Well, Yes.
 One good thing about tourism is that any professional can work in tourism; everything needed is passion.
 I am a microbiologist, so look at me here now.
 To perform well in tourism, you don’t have to go and study tourism in school.
 Everything you need is to make a difference.
 Everybody has an idea of tourism because they have travelled.
 They may not have it holistically, but they have an idea because they travel outside or within the country.
 Many people are involved in tourism activities without knowing, and that’s tourism.
-I don’t belong to the school of thought that you must have studied tourism for tourism to do well.
+I don’t belong to the school of thought that you must have studied tourism to do well.
 I say a big “no” to that philosophy.
-Funny enough, her area is also tourism because the fundamental of TravelTech is technology.
+Funny enough, her area is also tourism because the fundamentals of TravelTech is technology.
 The saying goes that the future of tourism and travel is technology.
 She is a technology expert, and she is invariably involved in tourism.
 She already has an edge in tourism because everybody is talking about the future of technology.
 She has the technology to bring on board and to help.
 The expectation is high.
 In a way, I feel for her because we never had the Ministry of Tourism without any form of reference as an independent and separate ministry.
 I felt that the government should have kept it at culture and tourism because, for us, it is our culture that we sell as tourism.
 After all, that is the product that we have.

 Tags: AfricaAfrican TourismATLF 2023NANTANational Association of Nigeria Travel AgenciesSusan Akporiayetourism